Introduction

 • Religious or philosophical beliefs;

-• trade-union membership;
+• Trade-union membership;

 • The processing of genetic data or bio-metric data for the purpose of uniquely identifying a natural person;

-• Data concerning health or data concerning a natural person’s sex life or sexual orientation
+• Data concerning health or data concerning a natural person’s sex life or sexual orientation.

 N.B. data relating to criminal convictions and offences is not included within the special categories.
-However, there are additional provisions for processing this type of data (see Regulation 10 of GDPR)
+However, there are additional provisions for processing this type of data (see Regulation 10 of GDPR).

 Data Protection Principles